1099-B Converter Free Preview

 It's split into two parts:

 Each part has three boxes (A, B, C for short-term; D, E, F for long-term) based on whether the broker reported basis to the IRS.
-For a full breakdown of which box applies when, see Form 8949 from 1099-B: the complete guide.
+For a full breakdown of which box applies when, see Form 8949 and Schedule D: what your 1099-B data means.

 What Schedule D Does